openregulatory/templates/templates/techdoc/14971/risk-management-plan.md

 established industry best practices).

 Acceptability for individual risks always must be established based on both, the estimated severity and the estimated probability of a risk.
-The risk is deemed acceptable based on a combination of both, following the risk matrix defined in para.
-1.2.4.
+The risk is deemed acceptable based on a combination of both (following the risk matrix defined in para.
+1.2.4.).
+Additionally, all known and foreseeable risks, and any undesirable side-effects, shall be minimised and be acceptable when weighed against the evaluated benefits to the patient/user arising from the achieved performance of the device during normal conditions of use (see MDR Annex 1 Sections 1 and 8).

 All identified risks must be reduced as far as possible (AFAP) without adversely affecting the benefit-risk-ratio.
 Risk control measures implemented to reduce the risks must be chosen in the following